 - Accurate online ordering system

-- Barcodes on invoices to program POS
+- Downloadable barcodes on invoices (to program POS)

 - Printable price tags with great product descriptions

-- Advice on any topic listed on the checklist
+- Any topic listed on this checklist